Member Login

 Welcome to Wooster Rotary

 Join your friends, neighbors and local businesses to show your patriotic pride and support community organizations.
 Click the link below to order your flag subscription.
-You’ll receive a flag on five holidays in 2023: Memorial Day, Flag Day, Independence Day, Patriots’ Day and Veterans’ Day.
-The deadline for the first flag holiday is April 28th.
+You’ll receive a flag on seven holidays in 2025: Memorial Day, Flag Day, Juneteenth, Independence Day, Labor Day, Patriot Day, and Veterans Day.
+The deadline for all 2025 flag subscriptions is July 1, 2025.

 https://app.helpingwithflags.com/WoosterRotary